jvanmeter/ansible-ocp4-install-aws/README.md

 The full stack deployer requires privileged permissions in AWS as it needs the ability to create and delete AWS users along with reading and writing IAM permissions.
 This capability is often reserved for administrative users.
 The specific permissions needed by the installer to deploy OpenShift 4.4 are provided in JSON format in the serviceAccount folder.
 This JSON file can be imported into AWS to apply the necessary permissions to a user or service account.
 Refer to the official OpenShift AWS installation documentation for additional information.
 [Configuring AWS User Permissions for OpenShift installation](https://docs.openshift.com/container-platform/latest/installing/installing_aws/installing-aws-account.html)

 ## Ansible playbook variables setup
 All variables are contained in a single global variables file `./group_vars/all/all.yml`.
+This file is named `all.yml_example` in the repo and must be renamed to `all.yml` before running the deployment playbooks.

 Many of the variables in the file can be left with their default settings.
 The variables listed below should be reviewed and optionally changed based on the cluster requirements.

 #### `openshift_version:`
-It is recommended to use the latest stable openshift-installer build on the [OpenShift clients mirror site](https://mirror.openshift.com/pub/openshift-v4/clients/ocp/stable/).
+It is recommended to use the latest stable openshift-install build on the [OpenShift clients mirror site](https://mirror.openshift.com/pub/openshift-v4/clients/ocp/stable/).
 The `openshift_version` variable should be the full client version such as for example `4.5.3`.
 The installer has been tested with Release Candidate version strings (i.e. `4.5.0-rc.7`).

 #### `openshift_odo_version:`
 This is similar to the the `openshift_version` variable except it defines the ODO (OpenShift Do) CLI client version.
 This is not required to deploy the workshop, however it is included as an additional tool.
 Available ODO versions are located in [this directory](https://mirror.openshift.com/pub/openshift-v4/clients/odo/) on the OpenShift mirror site.